 - 1. Side loading of the lifting screw is not permitted in the dynamic operation of the jack.
 A limited side load is allowable in the static condition.
-Contact Joyce/Dayton for the allowable side load for specific applications. - 2.
+Contact Joyce Dayton for the allowable side load for a specific application. - 2.
 Mechanical stops are not provided on the lifting screw unless requested.
 Therefore, it is possible to drive the screw out of the jack sleeve (housing).
 It is the customer's responsibility to provide travel limit devices on all jacks.
 A mechanical stop, if provided is only an auxiliary device to limit the travel of the lifting screw.
 Engaging a mechanical stop during jack operation can cause damage to the internal jack mechanism. - 3.
 In most applications, factory or manufacturer-assisted installation is not required.
-However, it is necessary that appropriate, qualified personnel perform the installation of Joyce/Dayton products. - 4.
-Joyce/Dayton stainless steel screw jacks are not rated for shock-loading, extreme vibration or critical speed conditions (high speed or long-length screw.)
-It is the responsibility of the user to ensure these conditions are not imposed on a jack or the power transmission equipment.
-Contact Joyce/Dayton Corp. for technical assistance. - 5.
+However, it is necessary that appropriate, qualified personnel perform the installation of Joyce Dayton products. - 4.
+Joyce Dayton jacks are not rated for shock-loading, extreme vibration or critical speed conditions (high speed or long-length screw.)
+It is the responsibility of the user to ensure these conditions are not imposed on a jack or the power transmission equipment. - 5.
 In the event that service or maintenance is required, the load must be secured or removed before any work can begin. - 6.
-The stainless steel machine screw jacks can be mounted and operated in any orientation.
-When used in a horizontal position, the worm should be mounted parallel with the horizon and below the gear to ensure proper lubrication. - 7.
-Never allow the jack screw to retract beyond the minimum closed position, as damage to the jack can occur. - 8.
+The machine screw jacks can be mounted and operated in any orientation.
+When used in a horizontal position, the worm should be below the gear to ensure proper lubrication. - 7.
+Never allow the jack to retract beyond the minimum closed position, as damage to the jack can occur. - 8.
 Boots or protective bellows covers should be used to protect and keep the lifting screw clean in dusty or abrasive environments. - 9.
-For continuous or high-duty cycles inquire with your local sales representative or consult Joyce/Dayton Corp. about other products suited for near-continuous duty operation (i.e. Bevel Ball actuators, which are not stainless steel).
+For continuous or high-duty cycles inquire with your local sales representative or consult Joyce Dayton Corp. regarding Bevel Ball actuators.

-1-6 GENERAL INSTALLATION INSTRUCTIONS
+1-6 General Installation instructions

 - 1. Ensure that all personnel who will service or operate equipment are familiar with its use and limitations. - 2.
-Secure or remove the load before any installation procedures begin - Be certain the rating of the jack meets or exceeds the load. - 4.
+Secure or remove the load before any installation procedures begin. - 3.
+Be certain the rating of the jack meets or exceeds the load. - 4.
 The jacks must be mounted on a structure sufficient to support the maximum possible load.
 The structure must be rigid.
 An under-designed structure could lead to bending of the lifting screw causing premature wear or failure. - 5.
 Drive shaft alignment is critical.
 Mis-alignment will cause reversing stresses in rotating members and will lead to fatigue failure.
 Correct coupling specification is important.

 - 6. In a system with shafts, miter boxes, etc., confirm that the shafts and jacks operate without binding or excessive force before powered drive devices are engaged. - 7.
-When fastening the load to a jack, make sure the jack is in the retracted position.
+When fastening the load to a jack, ensure that the jack is in the retracted position.
 This positions the load accurately with respect to the jack screw centerline.
 Never pull the screw to one side to make connection with your structure.
-Fully extend the jack to make sure the load is aligned with the lifting screw. - 8.
-Jacks should be mounted with S.A.E.
+Fully extend the jack to ensure that the load is aligned with the lifting screw. - 8.
+All jacks are to be mounted with S.A.E.
 Grade 8 bolts or equivalent. - 9.
 Torque all mounting bolts in a symmetric pattern to avoid damage to the sleeve. - 10.
 Shaft and coupling guards are the responsibility of the user. - 11.
 Optional limit switches furnished with the jacks are NOT preset and require field adjustment before use.
-These limit switches do not have stainless steel housings.